phillyc/phillyc.github.io/README.md

 ## How to build

 Run the freeze.py file to compile the .md files into HTML.

 Then push to master.
+This triggers a new build.
+If something fails, I'll get an email.

 ## How to write a new article